 Like it or not, change orders are a necessary, and critical, part of the job as a general contractor.

-How Subcontractors Lose Money on Change Orders
+How Subcontractors Lose Money when Creating a Change Order

 Depending on the change order request, your part of the job may come to a complete standstill until the change order is estimated, written and approved.
 During that time, you may have to either pay your construction workers and eat the downtime or send them home.
 Neither option is good.
 Meanwhile, your carefully calculated job schedule is sliding south.